erizov/Professor/semester_3/lecture_13_integration_patterns/message_queue/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Message Queue is the best solution for all problems" ✓ **CORRECT**: Message Queue has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Message Queue is the best solution for all problems" ✓ **CORRECT**: Message Queue has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Message Queue is too complex to understand" ✓ **CORRECT**: Message Queue can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis strategy/pattern is implemented in the following frameworks and technologies:

 ### Spring Framework